damwhit/course-report-git-post/README.md

 I know some developers that work on teams that don't use version control and it sounds like a nightmare.
-Bugs that could be caught using version control sneak into production and there's no place to conduct code reviews or see history on the project.
+Bugs that could be caught using version control sneak into production and there's no place to conduct code reviews or see history on the projects.
 I personally can't imagine working on a codebase without version control and would argue that some VCS competency is a must for any developer.

 ## What kind of jobs require knowledge of git and Github?
 Examples?

 Most software development jobs are going to require some knowledge of Git and GitHub.
 Other job areas that might require some Git and GitHub knowledge are data science, technical documentation, project manager, and product manager roles.

 ## How important is it for beginner coders to learn how to use git?
 ### Is this something you learn in a CS degree?